bahim22/work/Docs2/AplusDoc.md

        1. fault tolerant & less expensive than disk mirroring.
        2. data can't be recovered if >= 1 disk fails, so tape backups need to be used.
        3. spreading the parity info across all drives allows all the drives to rebuild the array if another fails.
+    7. RAID 6:
+    8. RAID 0 + 1:
-    7. Mirroring has more overhead due to the entire drive being copied to another drive.
+    9. Mirroring has more overhead due to the entire drive being copied to another drive.
-    8. RAID 10: mirrored stripping.
+    10. `RAID 10`: mirrored stripping.
 Mode 0 array + mode 1 array, striped.
        1. ex.
 You striped data into 2 drives, then each drive is mirrored
        2. requires a total of 4 drives
-    9. Disk swapping: Hot-swapping (Host plugging): ability to add/remove devices to PC while it's running & OS will auto recognize changes.
+    11. Disk swapping: Hot-swapping (Host plugging): ability to add/remove devices to PC while it's running & OS will auto recognize changes.
        1. cold: device needs powered down prior to replacing parts
        2. warm: The server can remain powered on, but I/O functions corresponding to the part that needs replaced need stopped by the appropriate command
        3. hot: the faulty part can be replaced w/o interrupting the server or exec any interruption commands in I/O procedures.

-2. `USB`
+`USB`

-       1. universal serial bus 1.1 comes in 1.5 MB/s and 12 Mbps; USB 2..0 runs at 480 Mbps
+1. universal serial bus 1.1 comes in 1.5 MB/s and 12 Mbps; USB 2.0 runs at 480 Mbps
+2. form factors: USB-A, USB-C, micro, mini
+3. serial interfaces are peripheral devices put between devices to transfer data serially.
+   1. Serial Interfaces include USBs, Thunderbolt, HDMI.
+   2. Serial connection accessories include external HDDs, I/O devices, displays
-       2. form factors: micro, USB-C, mini
+4. form factors: micro, USB-C, mini
-       3. USB 3.0 runs at 5 Gbps; USB 3.1 at 10 Gbps
+5. USB 3.0 runs at 5 Gbps; USB 3.1 at 10 Gbps
-       4. USB ver. often use coors to show v.
+6. USB ver. often use coors to show v.
-       5. USB connectors come in many types:
+7. USB connectors come in many types:
    1. Type-A, B, C, standard, mini, micro
-       6. all USB devices connect to USB controllers built into the otherboard of the system; the USB controller is in charge of all connect USB devices
+8. all USB devices connect to USB controllers built into the motherboard of the system; the USB controller is in charge of all connect USB devices
-       7. this creates n upstream/downstream concept
+9. this creates n upstream/downstream concept
-       8. USB-A connectors connect downstream; B connectors connect upstream (with some exceptions)
+10. USB-A connectors connect downstream; B connectors connect upstream (with some exceptions)
-       9. must have a device driver; OS's come w/ thousands of built-in device drivers; may need to manually download from internet
+11. must have a device driver; OS's come w/ thousands of built-in device drivers; may need to manually download from internet
-3. `Thunder and Lightning`
+12. `Thunder and Lightning`
     1. general purpose I/O port that runs at 10 Gbs up to 40 Gbps
     2. uses a mini DisplayPort or USB C connector
     3. exclusive to Apple and uses proprietary lightning connector
-4. `Keyboards/Mice`
+13. `Keyboards/Mice`
     1. keyboards use either USB or PS/2 connection; while mice almost exclusively USB; game controllers often have proprietary connection that requires a converter piece
     2. keyboard video mouse (KVM) switches give ability for a single keyboard, monitor, mouse to connect multiple PC's
-5. `Sight/Sound`
+14. `Sight/Sound`
-6. `Readers/Scanners`
+15. `Readers/Scanners`
-7. `Expansion Cards`
+16. `Expansion Cards`

 ___